Hidden assumptions of integer ratio analyses in bioacoustics and music: Choosing a different null hypothesis

 As illustrated above, the use of the rhythm ratio $r_k = \frac{i_k}{i_k + i_{k+1}}$ often goes hand in hand with one key assumption: in statistical tests, empirical data is compared to a Poisson process as null hypothesis.
 However, depending on the research question and its context, a Poisson process might not be the most appropriate choice.
 For example, a biological system may feature physiological constraints such as a minimum duration between two movements or a maximum lung capacity.
 These constraints limit the range of the interval distribution by imposing minimum and maximum durations, while the Poisson has a non-zero probability of generating extremely small or extremely large intervals.
 Temporal sequences generated according to such additional constraints are, mathematically speaking, less random than a Poisson process, and will exhibit different statistical properties.

-Using the newly acquired mathematical insights, we can however test different types of `non-randomness' in rhythmic patterns by changing the null hypothesis.
+Using the above mathematical insights, we can however test different types of `non-randomness' in rhythmic patterns by changing the null hypothesis.
 There are two ways of testing empirical data against a chosen null hypothesis: implementing a matching rhythm ratio transformation (Subsection~\ref{sub:alternative-ratio}), or weighting the data correspondingly (Subsection~\ref{sub:adjusting-normalization}).

 For the first option (ratio rescaling), we can derive a new rhythm ratio formula, $s = f(q)$, which transforms the desired null distribution of intervals $p_I(i)$ into a uniform distribution of ratios $p_S(s) = 1$.
 For example, Figure~\ref{fig:ratio-distributions} demonstrates how a uniform distribution of intervals results in a non-uniform distribution of $r_k$ values.
 However, an appropriate choice of rescaled rhythm ratio formula $s = f(q)$ effectively "flattens" the rhythm ratio distribution; any subsequent statistical analysis can again correctly assume a uniform distribution for the rescaled ratio $s$, even though the null hypothesis is now different from a Poisson process.